 for a recognition of the credits.

-The Zoom meeting links will be shared here prior to the start of the course.
+The Zoom meeting link for Block I will be shared after this questionnaire prior to the start of the course.

-The course itself, as well as one tutorial will be recorded, the other tutorials not.
+The course lectures will be recorded.
 If you have any objections to this, please contact us directly.
-We will make the recordings of the lectures available online until the deadline for turning in reports (see below).
-After that date, the recordings will be removed and no longer be accessible.
+We will make the recordings of the lectures available online (see below).